squidarth/squidarth.github.io/_posts/2020-09-06-scala-mocks.md

     currentMockMethod = (mock, funcName, arg)
   }

+  /* Search through the existing handlers, and find one matching the given
+   * mock, function name, and argument
+   */
   def findMatchingHandler(mock: Mock[_], funcName: String, arg: Any): Option[Any] = {
     handlers.collect { handler =>
       handler match {